-The machine is shipped with the VRD switch in the "ON" position.
-(This is the master control for VRD function in CC and CV modes.
+The machine is shipped with the VRD switch in the "OFF" position.
 To utilize the CrossLinc feature on this product, the VRD needs to remain in the "OFF" position.

 Alternatively, if VRD is in the "ON" position, the operator can turn on CrossLinc for CV modes (VRD will be disabled for CV modes) by using the tool provided to access the hidden menu screen.
 Refer the CONTROLS AND SETTING section for making changes.